wolf81/composer/README.md

 end)
 ```

-*PLEASE NOTE:*
-_In the above code the resizing involves 2 steps:
+As shown above, resizing involves 2 steps:

 1. Resize the layout to a target size.
-2. Resize each element widget to the element rect._
+2. Resize each element widget to the element rect.

 ## Using Custom Widgets